Shared Employer Shuttle Program

 King County Metro is working on new ways to improve regional mobility and reduce single-occupant vehicle travel.
-Through this new pilot program, Metro aims to collaborate closely with private mobility providers to develop new transportation options for regional employers looking to offer efficient commute options for their workforce.
+Through this new program, Metro aims to collaborate closely with private mobility providers to develop new transportation options for regional employers looking to offer efficient commute options for their workforce.

 What is a Shared Employer Shuttle?

 - Transportation services offered exclusively to the workforce of at least two and up to five employers, without charging a fare directly to workforce members.

 - Have routes and schedules that complement and not duplicate existing public transit services in King County.

 - Operate under agreement with Metro and under Metro's supervision.